 - Corps members receive pre-service training to prepare them for full-time teaching.

-- 63% of TFA alumni go on to full time careers in education or advocacy for education.
+- 65% of TFA alumni work full time in the field of education.

 How: An updated network increases capacity and each